 You might not realize this yet, but there are actually quite a few different varieties of sunflowers out there.
 If you want to grow the kind that grows fast and becomes very tall, you’re going to want to find traditional sunflowers.

 Recent years have seen botanists introduce new varieties of sunflowers that are different colors than the ones that you already know.
 The standard sunflower is actually the variety that will give you the best results if you’re looking for impressive, rapid growth.

 Before you go through with planting sunflower seeds, it’s going to be ideal to figure out what type of sunflower you are planting.
 This will give you the specific information that you need to care for it.

-Newer types of sunflowers might have different requirements or growth rates when compared to traditional sunflowers.
-If you’re dreaming of those big sunflowers that spring to mind first, then you’ll want to buy the right standard sunflower seeds.
+Newer types might have different requirements or growth rates when compared to traditional ones.
+If you’re dreaming of those big sunflowers that spring to mind first, you’ll want to buy the right standard sunflower seeds.

 Preparing the Soil

 Preparing the soil for the sunflowers is going to go a long way toward helping you get good results.
 Ideally, you’re going to want to choose a spot in your garden area that gets a lot of fun.

 As you might expect, sunflowers require a lot of sun to be able to grow tall and strong.
 A traditional sunflower is going to require between six and eight hours of full sunlight each day.

 After choosing the proper location in your yard to plant sunflowers, it’s going to be time to prepare the soil.
 The soil that you’re using needs to have good drainage and you might need to make alterations to the landscape to ensure that things are right.

 It’s also going to be important to dig out the soil so that it will be ready for you to plant the sunflowers.
 For a traditional sunflower, digging out an area that has a three-foot circumference and two feet of depth will suffice.